yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/hello-world.md

 ---

-Continue to read the [quick-start.md] tutorial document.
+Continue on to read about [quick-start.md].